-Kevin drops the van off at my house that night.
+Kevin dropped the van off at my house that night.

 “Oh, and if the brakes don’t work – and I’m not saying they won’t! – but if they don’t, the hand brake works pretty well.”

-There is the briefest of pauses as we considere the implications of using a hand brake to stop a work van and the conditions under which Kevin already knew that it would work “pretty well”.
+There was the briefest of pauses as we considered the implications of using a hand brake to stop a work van and the conditions under which Kevin already knew that it would work “pretty well”.

-He tosses me the keys.
-“Pay day’s on Friday,” he says.
-He hands me a map.
+He tossed me the keys.
+“Pay day’s on Friday,” he said.
+He handed me a map.
 “Don’t be late picking them up!”

-Pick-up time at Parkers Prairie is 6:30 a.m., which means that I am out of the house and coaxing the van down the road by 6:00.
+Pick up time at Parkers Prairie was 6:30 a.m., which meant that I was out of the house and coaxing the van down the road by 6:00.